Online entries

 - Events and meetings

-Encourage attendance - let people know you’ll be running a lucky draw for everyone who attends
+Encourage attendance - let people know you’ll be running a lucky draw for everyone who attends your meeting, conference or event

-- Store walk-ins
+- Store walk-ins and sales promotions

 Put a QR code at your tillpoint or store entrance